Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Each indicator has a defined benchmark.
 The benchmarks established for each indicator are rules of thumb that provide a general indication of acceptable risk.

-However, a municipality may have unique circumstances or alternative strategies that justify a different result.
+A municipality may have unique circumstances or alternative strategies that justify a different result.
+If any indicator is flagged, the municipality will have a greater opportunity to explain the circumstances around the indicator result.

 Find details of the 13 indicators in the Municipal Indicators document.

-We use the municipal indicators to calculate our performance measure for Outcome 1 of the Municipal Affairs business plan:
+We use municipal indicators to calculate our performance in accordance with the Municipal Affairs business plan.

 The municipality is encouraged to review the circumstances giving rise to the indicator results to ensure it is not exposed to potential or emerging risks.